What Nobody Tells You About Spiritual Organizations

 The Uncomfortable Truth

-Here's what I wish someone had told me when I was twenty-three and joining my first spiritual community:
+What I wish someone had told me when I was twenty-three and joining my first spiritual community:

 This seems simple, but it's easy to forget.
-The meditation practice that transforms your life and the committee meeting that plans the annual retreat are not the same thing.
 The insight that changes how you see reality and the schedule that determines when you have access to the teacher are not the same thing.

 You can learn genuine things from organizations that are structurally problematic.
 You can receive nothing from organizations that are structurally sound.
 The teaching and the container are separate variables.